ray-project/ray/doc/source/tune-distributed.rst

     If you have already have a list of nodes, go to the `Local Cluster Setup`_ section.

 Ray currently supports AWS and GCP.
 Below, we will launch nodes on AWS that will default to using the Deep Learning AMI.
 See the `cluster setup documentation <autoscaling.html>`_.
+Save the below cluster configuration (``tune-default.yaml``):

 .. literalinclude:: ../../python/ray/tune/examples/tune-default.yaml
    :language: yaml
    :name: tune-default.yaml

-``ray up`` is a command that starts Ray on the cluster of nodes.
+``ray up`` starts Ray on the cluster of nodes.

 .. code-block:: bash